Our Services

 Helpful Resources

-Dehydration can worsen menopausal vaginal dryness, but estrogen decline is the main cause.
+Yes, dehydration can worsen menopausal vaginal dryness, but declining estrogen is the primary cause.

 It's an important question — and the answer is more nuanced than a simple yes or no.